kayrus/gof5/README.md

 # In BSD defaults to 127.0.0.1
 # listenDNS: 127.0.0.1
 # rewrite /etc/resolv.conf instead of renaming
-# Linux only, required in ChromeOS, where /etc/resolv.conf cannot be renamed
+# Linux only, required in cases when /etc/resolv.conf cannot be renamed
 rewriteResolv: false
 # experimental DTLSv1.2 support
 # F5 BIG-IP server should have enabled DTLSv1.2 support